Kinetic Initial Conditions for Inflation: Consequences of kinetic dominance

 \subsection{The constants of integration}

 In the previous section, several constants arose, which we shall now review.
-For the system of equations \eref{eqn:Ray_KD_eq_rho} --\eref{eqn:Friedmann_KD_eq_rho}, one would expect four constants of integration.
-The first is chosen by setting $a=0$ at $t=0$.
-For the case $\rho_w=0$, the second and third are chosen by choosing a later time $\tp>0$ and fixing:
+For the system of equations~\eqref{eqn:Ray_KD_eq_rho}--\eqref{eqn:Friedmann_KD_eq_rho}, one would expect four constants of integration.
+The first is chosen by setting \(a=0\) at \(t=0\).
+For the case \(\rho_w=0\), the second and third are chosen by choosing a later time \(\tp>0\) and fixing:

-We can also determine conformal time in this case, which involved defining a new constant $\etap$ in terms of $\Rp$ and $\phip$ via equation \eref{eqn:etap_eq}, and the solutions may be determined in conformal time.
-For the remaining cases, there is an additional integration constant determined by the value of $\rho_w$ when the scale factor is $\Rp$.
-The solutions for these cases is then determined by matching them onto the case $\rho_w=0$ at early times.
+We can also determine conformal time in this case, which involved defining a new constant \(\etap\) in terms of \(\Rp\) and \(\phip\) via equation~\eqref{eqn:etap_eq}, and the solutions may be determined in conformal time.
+For the remaining cases, there is an additional integration constant determined by the value of \(\rho_w\) when the scale factor is \(\Rp\).
+The solutions for these cases are then determined by matching them onto the case \(\rho_w=0\) at early times.

-In addition, we defined a relevant time scale for each of the $\rho_w \neq 0$ cases: $\tL,\etak,\tm,\etar$.
-These are expressed in terms of the previous integration constants in equations \eref{eqn:tl}, \eref{eqn:etak}, \eref{eqn:tm} \& \eref{eqn:etar}.
-If one chooses $\tp$ or $\etap$ to be much less than this second time-scale, then the Universe is in a fully kinetically dominated regime at $\tp,\etap$, with solutions very close to the $\rho_w=0$ case.
-When $\eta$ is of the order of the second timescale, then the effects of the Universe's (dominant) additional component can be seen.
+In addition, we defined a relevant time scale for each of the \(\rho_w \neq 0\) cases: \(\tL\), \(\etak\), \(\tm\), \(\etar\).
+These are expressed in terms of the previous integration constants in equations~\eqref{eqn:tl},~\eqref{eqn:etak},~\eqref{eqn:tm} and~\eqref{eqn:etar}.
+If one chooses \(\tp\) or \(\etap\) to be much less than this second time scale, then the Universe is in a fully kinetically dominated regime at \(\tp\), \(\etap\), with solutions very close to the \(\rho_w=0\) case.
+When \(\eta\) is of the order of the second time scale, then the effects of the Universe's (dominant) additional component can be seen.

 Although we have determined these equations in terms of three integration constants, there are in fact only two.
-The evolution equations \eref{eqn:Raychaudhuri_mod} \& \eref{eqn:Friedmann_mod} possess a two-parameter symmetry corresponding to a re-scaling of $a$ and $t$.
-More precisely, the form of the equations does not change under the transformation
+The evolution equations~\eqref{eqn:Raychaudhuri_mod}~\&~\eqref{eqn:Friedmann_mod} possess a two-parameter symmetry corresponding to a re-scaling of \(a\) and \(t\).
+More precisely, the form of the equations does not change under the transformation:

-provided that $\rho_i$ and the potential transform as:
+provided that \(\rho_i\) and the potential transform as: